CaetanoGenete/python-tools.nvim/README.md

 > [!IMPORTANT]
 >
-> If on Windows, unless you're environment is appropriately setup, you may need
+> If on Windows, unless your environment is appropriately setup, you may need to
-> to use the _Developer Command Prompt_.
+> use the _Developer Command Prompt_.

 ```lua
 -- Lazy plugin spec: